konturio/disaster-ninja-fe/src/features/bivariate_manager/readme.md

 2. bivariateNumeratorsAtom

    Extracts all available numerators with denominators after bivariateStatisticsResourceAtom is loaded.
+   Extracts all available numerators with denominators after `bivariateStatisticsResourceAtom` is loaded.
 3. bivariateCorrelationMatrixAtom

    Creates matrix from bivariateNumeratorsAtom and fills it will rates from bivariateStatisticsResourceAtom response.